Skill: temporal-developer

 Overview

 Temporal is a durable execution platform that makes workflows survive failures automatically.
-This skill provides guidance for building Temporal applications in Python, TypeScript, and Go.
+This skill provides guidance for building Temporal applications in Python, TypeScript, Go, Java and .NET.

 Core Architecture